The Peaceable Kingdom Cushions

 Each cover is printed by hand from a Lino block.
 This gives them each their own character and print variations.
 We enjoy these reminders that it is a handmade product but please be aware of this before ordering.

 We welcome wholesale enquiries.
-Please contact Emily for further information and a price list.
+Please contact Caroline for further information and a price list.

 The Cat sleeps much of the day as the spirit of place, being silently supportive by her very presence and companionship.